oracle-livelabs/multicloud/helidon-virtual-thread/build-run/build-run.md

     You will have output similar to the following:
     ```bash
     $ java --enable-preview -jar target/example-nima-reactive.jar
-    2023.02.19 10:10:51.722 Logging at initialization configured using classpath: /logging.properties
+    2023.02.27 11:51:26.227 Logging at initialization configured using classpath: /logging.properties
-    2023.02.19 10:10:52.303 Configuration file application.yaml is on classpath, yet there is no parser configured for it
+    2023.02.27 11:51:26.723 Configuration file application.yaml is on classpath, yet there is no parser configured for it
-    2023.02.19 10:10:52.843 Helidon SE 4.0.0-ALPHA4 features: [Config, Tracing, Web Client, WebServer]
+    2023.02.27 11:51:27.286 Helidon SE 4.0.0-ALPHA5 features: [Config, Fault Tolerance, Tracing, Web Client, WebServer]
-    2023.02.19 10:10:52.851 Invalid modules are used:
-    2023.02.19 10:10:52.856         Module "io.helidon.reactive.faulttolerance" (Fault Tolerance) is not designed for Helidon SE, it should only be used in Helidon [NIMA]
-    2023.02.19 10:10:53.170 Channel '@default' started: [id: 0xc152649a, L:/0.0.0.0:40331]
+    2023.02.27 11:51:27.618 Channel '@default' started: [id: 0x53fadd43, L:/0.0.0.0:45765]
     ```

 3. Write down the port number on which the server runs (see the log entry for @default).
-For example, in our output, the port number is 40331.
+For example, in our output, the port number is 45765.
 Similarly, find out your server port number.

 4. Go back to the terminal, which we opened in Task 1 for running the curl command.